Evothesis/server-infrastructure/tracking/README.md

-# Tracking Pixel - Client-Attributed JavaScript Library
+# Tracking Integration - Event Collection Backend

-**High-performance analytics pixel with domain authorization and bulk event processing**
+**Server infrastructure that receives and processes tracking events from client websites with domain authorization**

 ## 🚀 Overview

-Client-specific JavaScript tracking library integrating with pixel-management for domain authorization and bulk event collection.
+This server infrastructure receives tracking events directly from client websites (that have loaded pixels from the pixel-management system) and processes them with domain authorization validation and bulk event optimization.

 ### Key Features
 - **Client Attribution**: Automatic client resolution via domain authorization